mre/rust-jokes/README.md

 How do cats arbitrate access to a shared typesetting system?
 With a mew-TeX. (credits: Nathaniel Theis on Twitter)

+What's the difference between Haskell and Rust developers?
 Haskell: When you want to feel smarter than everyone else in the universe.
-Rust: When you want to feel like an idiot because even a mere compiler is smarter than you.
+Rust: When you want to be told by a compiler that you are an idiot.
 (credits: [Manishearth on /r/rust](https://www.reddit.com/r/rust/comments/47ucw9/comparing_haskell_and_rust_which_to_choose_when/d0fsjvu))

 Rust iterators are the best thing since &[bread]